VolunteerMatch Disaster Alert Center

 Key Activities:

-• Present pertinent Association materials and information to group members and assure a positive experience for attendees.
+• Present relevant Alzheimer's Association materials and information to group members.

-• Strong listening and effective communication skills with demonstrated ability to be empathic and separate personal needs from group needs.
+• Strong listening and communication skills with empathy and the ability to separate personal needs from group needs.

 • Passionate about the Alzheimer’s Association mission with personal or professional experience with dementia preferred.

-• Must be age 21 to apply.
+• Must be age 21 or older.
 Background checks are required.

 Commitment Expected:

-• For ongoing groups, Support Group Facilitators commit to a 1-year term delivering a monthly group.
+• For ongoing groups, commit to a 1-year term delivering a monthly group.

 Benefits to the Volunteer:

-• Perfect your active listening and group management technique while serving your community.
+• Enhance active listening and group management skills while serving the community.

-• Increase your knowledge of Alzheimer’s disease and other dementias.
+• Increase knowledge of Alzheimer’s disease and other dementias.

-• Be recognized as a leader and resource for Alzheimer’s disease and dementia.
+• Become recognized as a leader and resource for Alzheimer’s disease and dementia.

-• Join a network of other volunteers, staff and community leaders to help create a world without Alzheimer’s and all other dementia.
+• Join a network of volunteers, staff, and community leaders dedicated to fighting Alzheimer’s.

-The Alzheimer's Association will provide training, information and electronic or printed materials to assist in your efforts.
-Orientation includes several hours of online learning, self-study and shadowing or mentoring by local Alzheimer's Association staff and volunteers.
-Some materials are available in multiple languages.
+The Alzheimer's Association provides training, information, and materials to support volunteers.
+Orientation includes online learning, self-study, and shadowing or mentoring by local Alzheimer's Association staff and volunteers.
+Materials are available in multiple languages.

 1 Review